alifsemi/sdk-alif/samples/bluetooth/le_audio/broadcast_sink/README.rst

 This sample demonstrates the LE audio broadcast sink use-case.

 It scans for broadcast sources and synchronises with the first compatible source found.
-To be compatible, a source device must use a 48 kHz sampling rate and 10 ms frames, unless differently configured.
+The audio configuration (sampling rate, frame duration) is dynamically determined from the broadcast source and used to configure the audio codec at runtime.

 Both stereo and mono sources are supported.
 In case of a mono source, the single channel will be duplicated on both left and right I2S output streams.